henry2004y/vlasiator_manual/menu2.md

 * `emptyBox`: deprecated/undocumented, remnant from a separate project by Arto
 * `densityModel`: deprecated/undocumented, remnant from a separate project by Arto

+The deprecated command can be safely ignored for now.

 ```YAML
 [proton_Flowthrough]
 T = 100000.0         # initial temperature